-Ben is a highly experienced employment lawyer who has worked in leading employment practices in Sydney, Hong Kong and London.
+Ben is a senior employment lawyer who has worked in leading employment practices in Sydney, Hong Kong and London.
 This international experience positions Ben well to advise multi-national corporations on issues relating to their global workforce, such as reductions in force, post-acquisition integration, and compliance and policy reviews.

 Ben also has significant experience in employment litigation, particularly in the areas of post-termination restraints and employee competition issues, but also discrimination, harassment, general protections and unfair dismissal.

 Outside of these areas, Ben is a trusted adviser to clients throughout the employment lifecycle, from hiring to performance management and termination of employment, as well as the impact that data privacy laws have on employers.

 Ben has a particular interest in the tech sector, providing employment advice to start ups, emerging and global tech companies, and spent five months on secondment to Meta (previously Facebook) in 2020.